 System Performance in Harsh Environment

 On August 26, 2017, Hurricane Harvey dumped more than 60 inches of rain on Orange.
-Due to its close proximity to the Sabine River, the treatment plant was flooded with over four feet of water, spanning the entire plant and completely submerging the UV system’s ballasts, lamps and lamp sleeve cleaning system.
+Due to its close proximity to the Sabine River, the treatment plant was flooded with over four feet of water, spanning the entire plant and completely submerging the UV system’s lamp drivers, lamps and lamp sleeve cleaning system.

 The entire plant, including the UV channels, remained under water for 10 days.
 While the system control panel and hydraulic system center remained untouched by the flood water, the site remained without power for nearly five days, as there was no backup generator.

 Once the flood waters receded, a certified service technician from Newman Regency Group evaluated the overall condition of the UV system.
-From this evaluation it was determined that damage was very minimal, with damage noted on only two ballasts and no major issues associated with any of the electrical panels.
+From this evaluation it was determined that damage was very minimal, with damage noted on only two lamp drivers and no major issues associated with any of the electrical panels.
 A follow-up visit with two Trojan technicians to thoroughly inspect all 64 UV modules found no evidence of moisture intrusion.

-The service recommendation was to replace the PDC enclosure gaskets and the two ballasts (the failure of these components is not believed to be related to the flood).
+The service recommendation was to replace the PDC enclosure gaskets and the two lamp drivers (the failure of these components is not believed to be related to the flood).
 The robustness of the UV system to withstand the extreme flooding without any permanent damage was attributed to the Type 6P rated seals on each UV module and plant staff providing proper O&M to the UV system.